tudelft3d/website/events/3dgeoinfo2018/venue.md

 ---
-layout: page_3dgi18
+layout: default_3dgi18
-title: Venue
+title: Venue | 3D GeoInfo 2018
-permalink: /events/3dgeoinfo2018/venue/
+permalink: /events/3dgeoinfo2018/venue
 ---

 The workshop will be hosted by the <a href="https://3d.bk.tudelft.nl">3D geoinformation group</a> at the [Delft University of Technology](https://www.tudelft.nl).
 The address is:<br /><br />